 You can confirm if your cologne is expired or not by its scent.
 If it smells different from what it used to, it has probably expired.
 Although solid colognes have wax as one of their components, you can still tell if the scent has changed.
 Additionally, it might have expired if the scent becomes hardly perceivable or the content begins reducing by itself without use.

 Check If There Is a Change In Color

 Unlike spray colognes, solid colognes can come in different colors.
 The colored form makes it easy to notice any changes instantly.
 For example, It has probably gone bad if your cologne was initially white but started turning grey or black.

-The most common place is in the armpit.
+The most common place to apply solid cologne is in the armpit.
 Your sweat often mixes up with colognes.
 That is normal.
 However, if you suddenly notice any odd color patch on the armpit side of your shirt, the reason is probably that your solid cologne has expired.
 It might be time to get a new one.

 Yes, you can refrigerate your solid colognes.
 The constant cool temperature of a fridge is perfect for maintaining the strong build of your solid cologne.